-At the time of their first course new Special Students and Auditors apply for non-matriculated student status by completing the Registration Form provided on the back of the course schedule for each semester/summer session.
+At the time of their first course new Special Students and Auditors apply for non-matriculated student status by completing the Special Student and Auditor Registration Form.
 These applications will be reviewed for acceptance by Educational Programs staff.
+Special students must submit an official copy of their bachelor's work, showing degree conferral, before their registration will be processed.